 Analytic geometry came about as Euclid's geometry merged with algebra.
-The combination of Euclid's (323 BCE) geometry and al-Khwarizmi's (830 CE) algebra resulted in a totally new and powerful tool, analytic geometry, independently worked out by Descartes and Fermat (Stillwell 2010).
-The development of matrix algebra during the eighteenth century enabled an analysis in more than three dimensions.
-Due to modern computation, today this is one of the most powerful tools used in artificial intelligence, data science, and machine learning.
+The combination of Euclid's (323 BCE) geometry and al-Khwarizmi's (830 CE) algebra resulted in a totally new and powerful tool, analytic geometry, independently worked out by Descartes and Fermat (Stillwell, 2010).
+The addition of matrix algebra during the 18th century enabled an analysis in more than three dimensions, which today is one of the most powerful tools used in artificial intelligence, data science, and machine learning, and of course by our brain.
 The utility and importance of these new tools cannot be overstated.
-The timeline for this period of development in mathematics is shown in Fig. 1.2.
+The timeline for this period of development inmathematics is shown in Fig. 1.2 (see p.
+15).

-There are many important relationships between Euclidean geometry and sixteenth-century algebra.
+There are many important relationships between Euclidean geometry and 16th-century algebra.
 Table 3.1 is an attempt at a detailed comparison.
 Important similarities include vectors, their Pythagorean lengths [a, b, c],